Orlando Pedestrian Accident Lawyers

 - Bicyclists have as much right to the entire lane as vehicles.
 Use caution when passing and obey traffic laws as if passing another vehicle.

-In addition to driver safety, Orlando pedestrians may also exercise caution and awareness to help reduce the chance of an Orlando accident.
+In addition to driver safety, Orlando pedestrians must also exercise caution and awareness to help reduce the chance of an accident.

 - Stay in areas designated for pedestrians.